 The last event of today’s itinerary was the Residence of the Embassy of Spain in Senegal, where Spanish Queen had a meeting with members of the Spanish community linked to cooperation in the country.

 For the first day of the visit, Queen chose 2 different looks perfectly suitable for the itinerary of the day.
-Earlier in the morning, Queen chose a business look from Hugo Boss that she first debuted during her trip to Puerto Rico on March 2016.
+Earlier in the morning, Queen chose a business look from Hugo Boss that she first debuted during her trip to Puerto Rico in March 2016.

 The pantsuit consists of a Light grey Boss ‘Kamalia’ Fitted Blazer with Metal Detail.
-The solid-coloured blazer by BOSS made in a stretchy fabric blend with new wool.
+The solid-coloured blazer by BOSS is made in a stretchy fabric blend with new wool.
 The fitted cut and deep neckline give this single-breasted blazer its unmistakable feminine character.

 For the lunch and afternoon visit, Queen Letizia changed her outfit to Carolina Herrera Pre-Fall 2015 green patterned dress, first worn last April in Japan.

 The dress features a stitched detailing in contrast at the waistline with a pleated skirt.